peterhanania/Discord-Package/features.md

 <img src="https://discordpackage.com/help/3.png" />

 #### 4. Keep checking your email and download your data once reached.
-The data will be sent to the email associated with your discord account and usually takes up to 24 hours to reach.
+The data will be sent to the email associated with your Discord account and usually takes up to 24 hours to reach.

 <img src="https://discordpackage.com/help/4.png" />
 <img src="https://discordpackage.com/help/5.png" />